Mate1Coll/Eurovision_Contest_Analysis/README.md

 # Eurovision_Contest_Analysis

 In this work we analyze the Eurovision Song Contest (ESC).
 Europe’s multicultural diversity suggests that voting preferences between countries could be influenced by factors such as language, political relationships, or ideological similarities.
-Then, in this work we try to adress the following questions:
+Then, in this work we try to answer the following questions:

 - **Are there voting biases between countries?**
 - **Do voting patterns suggest consistent alliances or blocs among countries?**